Seaslug had two accelerometers, one forward and one at the rear. They were used by the Guidance Receiver to prevent the missile turning too quickly.

 Painted bright red, the display missile was totally inert but visually representative of an operational missile.

 This switch was on the surface of the Guidance Receiver, and had two positions -Dive and Glide.
 It controlled the missile's response to the Dive/Glide command.
-In the Dive position it caused the missile to enter a 45° dive, in the Glide position it made the missile fly in a horizontal attitude.
+In the Dive position it caused the missile to enter a 45° dive, in the Glide position for 'up and over' shoots it made the missile ignore any furtherchages in the vertical plane and follow a fixed steep dive angle.

 The drill missile was used for handling practice etc. It was inert but weighed the same as an operational missile and was painted Oxford Blue.